-Parents who are interested in helping at the school can connect with their child's teacher via email.
-Confidentiality and criminal records may be required.
-Volunteers check in at the office.
+Parents who are interested in helping at the school must register with the school and sign forms dealing with confidentiality and criminal records.
+Volunteers must check in at the office and wear a visitor tag.

 SCHOOL COUNCIL

 Parent volunteers are needed to serve on the Brentwood Elementary School Council (BESC), a body of educational stakeholders.
 The Council has a formal structure and is governed by a set of by-laws outlined by Alberta Education.